Acupuncture

 Frequency & Dose

-Progress depends on how often you come and what’s done in each session (needles, techniques, etc.).
+Progress depends on how often you come and what is done in each session — needles, techniques, and so on.

 Reducing Symptoms